twbs/bootstrap/site/content/docs/5.2/getting-started/webpack.md

 After running `npm run build` again, there will be a new file `dist/main.css`, which will contain all of the CSS imported by `src/js/main.js`.

-If you view `dist/index.html` in your browser now, the style will be missing, as it is now in a separate file.
+If you view `dist/index.html` in your browser now, the style will be missing, as it is now in `dist/main.css`.
 You can include the generated CSS in `dist/index.html` like this:

 ```diff
 --- a/webpack/dist/index.html